Skip to Content

 Courtesy Doolin Cave Co Ltd

-If you’re looking for things to do in Doolin when it’s raining, get yourself to the Doolin Cave.
+If you’re wondering what to do in Doolin when it’s raining, get yourself to the Doolin Cave.
 The Doolin Cave is home to the largest free-hanging stalactite in the Northern Hemisphere.

 Known as ‘The Great Stalactite’, it hangs from the ceiling like some giant cone-shaped chandelier.
 It’s particularly mesmerising when you think that it formed from a single drop of water many years ago.